-- a.
-Each Performing Provider is required to report for each DY the total number of individuals served by their system, as well as the number of MLIU individuals served by their system, to be eligible for up to 10 percent of the Performing Provider's total valuation. - For purposes of PPP, an individual is a patient receiving a face-to-face or virtual encounter (a service, billable or not) that is the equivalent of a service that would be provided within the physical confines of the defined system.
+a.
+Each Performing Provider is required to report for each DY the total number of individuals served by their system, as well as the number of MLIU individuals served by their system, to be eligible for up to 10 percent of the Performing Provider's total valuation.

+For purposes of PPP, an individual is a patient receiving a face-to-face or virtual encounter (a service, billable or not) that is the equivalent of a service that would be provided within the physical confines of the defined system.
 This could include home-visits or other venue-based services that are documented.
 The service should be billable or charted.
-Providers are not allowed to count phone calls, text messages, or undocumented encounters. - b.
+Providers are not allowed to count text messages or undocumented encounters.

+For DY7-8, Providers are not allowed to count telephone encounters.
+For DY9-10, individuals who receive a telephone encounter that is the equivalent of a service that would be provided within the physical confines of the defined system may be included in the PPP count.

+b.
 Each Performing Provider is required to submit the baseline total number of individuals served by their system, as well as the baseline number of MLIU individuals served by their system, in the RHP Plan Update for DY7-8 and revise as needed in the RHP Plan Update for DY9-10.
-Each Performing Provider is required to submit the forecasted breakout of the total Medicaid individuals and LIU individuals that will be served in DY9-10 based on the MLIU individuals served in DY7-8. - c.
+Each Performing Provider is required to submit the forecasted breakout of the total Medicaid individuals and LIU individuals that will be served in DY9-10 based on the MLIU individuals served in DY7-8.

+- c.
 To calculate the MLIU PPP baseline, the Performing Provider will include in their RHP Plan Update the Total PPP in DY5 and DY6 and the MLIU PPP in DY5 and DY6.
 HHSC will calculate the average of the DYs and set the MLIU PPP maintenance goal.
 These are new baselines and are not tied to the QPI reported during DY3-6.
-The reported baselines will be subject to compliance monitoring.
+The reported baselines will be subject to compliance monitoring. - d.

-- d.
 The Performing Provider is required to report the total number of MLIU individuals served each DY and in DY9-10, provide a breakout of the total Medicaid individuals and LIU individuals served during each DY.
 The number of MLIU individuals served must be maintained or increased each DY with an allowable variation.
-The allowable variation from the goal will not be more than 5% below the 100% goal and is meant to account for natural fluctuation that may occur from one year to the next in the number of patients seeking services at a provider.
+The allowable variation from the goal will be a maximum percentage below the 100% goal, as determined by HHSC and is meant to account for natural fluctuation that may occur from one year to the next in the number of patients seeking services at a provider.
 The allowable variation is to be determined by HHSC once Performing Providers have submitted their baselines, and calculation of allowable variance will consider Performing Provider size, type, and the MLIU percentage of Total PPP served in the baseline years.
 The Performing Provider is also required to report the Total PPP numeric value.
 The Performing Provider is not required to maintain the ratio of MLIU PPP to Total PPP from the baseline year to earn a Category B payment, but must provide an explanation for any changes in the ratio. - e.
 The numbers of MLIU individuals served and total individuals served may be reported in the second reporting period of the DY being reported.
 Performing Providers may request to carry-forward reporting of MLIU PPP until the first round of reporting following the end of the DY being reported if they need additional time to compile or clean up data.
 If MLIU PPP reporting is not submitted on time or does not meet the requirements of the reporting, future DSRIP payments may be withheld until the complete report is submitted.